lst85/jee-protobuf-openapi-example/Readme.md

-Example how to use the protoc-gen-jsonschema to create a Java EE REST service that accepts both ProtoBuf and JSON and has OpenAPI specification.
+Example how to use the protoc-gen-jsonschema plugin to create a Java EE REST service that accepts both ProtoBuf and JSON and has a OpenAPI specification.

 Maven: How to build and execute:
 ```